khimo/khimo.github.io/index.md

 ## Start now!

-**BeoLiving Intelligence** does not need an installer, a few simple, non technical steps and it is ready to shine.
+**BeoLiving Intelligence** does not need an installer, a few simple, non technical steps and it's ready to shine.

 Follow the _Quick setup_ to get your **BeoLiving Intelligence** up and running.
-Go to the _User guide_ for better understanding of all the possibilities of **BeoLiving Intelligence**.
+Go to the _User guide_ for better understanding of all the possibilities **BeoLiving Intelligence** has to offer.
 The _Link to third parties_ guide lists all the steps to enable some of the third party services like
  _Alexa_. <!-- and _IFTTT_.-->

 <div class="row justify-content-md-center">